robdodson/robdodson.me/src/posts/finding-a-job-in-climate.md

 Most companies seem fine with you learning React on the job, especially if you have prior experience with similar frameworks (Vue, Angular, Svelte, Lit, etc).

+I personally was not that experienced in React (I've mostly used [Lit](https://lit.dev/)), but the [beta React docs](https://beta.reactjs.org/) are _really_ good and do great job of explaining newer concepts like Hooks.
+I highly recommend reading through these.

 ### Most companies want senior full-stack (but don’t be discouraged!)

 Because many of the companies are smaller startups, and likely don’t have enough engineers to specialize in front-end or back-end, most of the roles listed are for full-stack engineers, often listed as senior level.